Munich corridor into the US

 Engineered in Munich.
 Unsorted in San Francisco.

-Why Munich principals arrive here.
+Why Munich owners arrive here.

 The Munich business is real.
 Standing in the Bavarian medical-device cluster around Siemens Healthineers, the technical industrial base anchored by BMW, MAN, and Linde, the academic depth of TUM and LMU, and the engineering-commercial supplier tier has been earned over decades of delivery, regulatory cleanliness, and quiet compounding inside European procurement and global medtech channels.
 Revenue is validated.
 The decision is made to put weight into the US market.
 A US subsidiary opens, a US acquisition closes, a first US KOL relationship begins, or a portfolio company starts its American commercialisation.
 The first ninety days do not match the model.
 US meetings happen.
 US KOLs do not return calls.
 US procurement follow-up goes cold.